Facile, rapide et gratuit

 of investigation, as it was in the case in which Arnol’d’s diffusion on lattices was considered.

-Arnold diffusion for steep hamiltonians (with M. Guardia, T. Seara and J.P.
-Marco)
+Arnold diffusion for steep hamiltonians (with M. Guardia and E. Fontich)

 Arnold diffusion is a phenomenon of instability that may occur in nearly-integrable hamiltonian systems, with more than two degrees of freedom, for initial conditions that belong to the complementary of the set of invariant tori given by KAM theory.
 The goal of this research project is to construct an example of diffusive trajectory for a steep non-convex system.
 Indeed, though Arnol'd diffusion has been widely studied in the convex case, no examples of diffusion are known in the steep non-convex case.
 Moreover, the sought example should be such that the time after which the instability occurs can be computed: this would prove useful in order to study the optimality of the times of stability yielded by Nekhoroshev theory.